Vivint vs. Ring Home Security System: Which One Should You Buy in 2023?

 - Pricing and fees: Pricing and fees are an important factor.
 Though a company may offer inexpensive equipment, that benefit can be offset by very high monthly fees.

-- Installation and equipment: Many customers who want a home security system lack the knowledge or skill to install it themselves, and some lack the physical ability.
+- Installation: Many customers who want a home security system lack the knowledge or skill to install it themselves, and some lack the physical ability.
 It’s important for a company to offer a variety of installation options.

 - Monitoring: Professional monitoring makes a home security system more effective.
 The quantity and cost of monitoring plans plays a role in determining which of the two companies is a better pick.